kenazczx/Final-Project-CS50x/README.md

   - Add, edit, and delete transactions
   - Income and expense categorization (with default and custom categories)
   - Smart UI toggle for custom category input
+  - Filter transactions by start/end date, transaction type and category

 - 📈 **Spending Analysis**
   - **Interactive charts powered by Chart.js**
-  - Income vs Expense breakdown by category (More features coming soon)
+  - Income & Expense breakdown by category
+  - Income & Expense break down by month
+  - Filter data shown by month, start/end date and transaction type
   - Data processed and grouped using `pandas`

 - 💰 **Monthly Budget Control**